ministryofjustice/cloud-platforms-k8s-kops/README.md

 `$ helm install nginx-ingress -f cluster-components/nginx-ingress/values.yml`

-This will deploy the nginx-controller using the arguments specified in `values.yml`.
-By default, nginx-controller specifies a `Service` with `type=LoadBalancer`, so in AWS it will automatically create, configure and manage an ELB.
+This will deploy the nginx-ingress controller using the arguments specified in `values.yml`.
+By default, nginx-ingress specifies a `Service` with `type=LoadBalancer`, so in AWS it will automatically create, configure and manage an ELB.